kimjoar/pacman/readme.md

     $ pacman -b

 You can deploy your site by uploading the `public` directory to your server.
-If you want to use rsync, ensuring a delta deploy, you can use the `-r` flag:
+If you want to use rsync, you can use the `-r` flag:

-    $ pacman -b -r user@mysite.com:/path/to/document/root
+    $ pacman -b -r user@mysite.com:/path/to/document/root/

 This will build all files and rsync the result to your server.

 If you wish to preview the built site locally, you can start a server from the `public` directory:

     $ pacman -b -s